wassname/scrape_r_rational/data/cache2/4ixzrw.md

 > > 1: I know.
 > >
 > > 2: No, not that.
 How are we still alive right now?
->

->> **u/Dwood15** [+6] *
+>> **u/Dwood15** [+5]  (2 hours later)
 >>
 >> I'm not here to comment on how they affect the world, but just so you're aware, the science behind these 'thrusters' is still actually weighed against them.
+>>
 >> The force that is being 'detected' is so small, that it extremely likely to be attributable to error on the part of the people setting up the experiment.
 It's routinely discussed by people on /r/EmDrive
->>

->>> **u/DataPacRat** [+9]  *Amateur Immortalist**
+>>> **u/DataPacRat** [+7]  *Amateur Immortalist* (2 hours later)
 >>>
 >>> Actually, I'm not coming at this from the EmDrive side, I'm coming from the theoretical physics side; specifically, a theory called "MiHsC", some of whose predictions are listed at http://physicsfromtheedge.blogspot.ca/2016/04/predictions-of-mihsc.html .
->>>

->>>> **u/wtfbbc** [+2] *
+>>>> **u/wtfbbc** [+2]  (4 hours later)
 >>>>
 >>>> This is fascinating and I thank you for sharing it
->>>>

->> **u/BadGoyWithAGun** [+6] *
+>> **u/BadGoyWithAGun** [+4]  (12 hours later)
 >>
 >> >  How many ways do you think that the physics that allows such things would have further knock-on effects?
+>>
 >> For one, if you have a reactionless drive, making a planet-shattering relativistic kinetic kill-vehicle is as trivial as adding a solar panel and waiting long enough.
->>

->>> **u/DataPacRat** [+2]  *Amateur Immortalist**
+>>> **u/DataPacRat** [+2]  *Amateur Immortalist* (13 hours later)
 >>>
 >>> Indeed - that's the most obvious difficulty, and forms the basis of the conversation just after the 'how are we still alive?' line.
+>>>
 >>> (Though by my back-of-the-envelope figuring, it'll take something on the loose order of 75 years for this thruster to reach even .1c, and that's just straight-line acceleration, not including the time to go out and turn around.)
->>>

->> **u/None** [+4] *
+>> **u/None** [+3]  (13 hours later)
 >>
 >> I recognized MiHsC right off the bat, haha.
+>>
 >> Anyway, you can't get a reactionless drive without also getting perpetual motion and free-energy machines.
 Why is this?
 I'll use your numbers to illustrate:
+>>
 >> After 1 year, you get a kinetic energy of 25 petajoules, right?
 That's after a full year of 60 MW.
 Well, 25 petajoules per year is equal to 793 billion joules per second.
 60 MW is 60 million joules per second. *So you put in 60 MW and get 793 GW out.*
->>

->>> **u/DataPacRat** [+1]  *Amateur Immortalist**
+>>> **u/DataPacRat** [+1]  *Amateur Immortalist* (13 hours later)
 >>>
 >>> > free-energy
+>>>
 >>> I'm willing to bite that particular bullet, if it's unavoidable.
 (Though probably with the in-universe proviso that such energy is no more 'free' than that of the Casimir effect.)
+>>>
 >>> But before I do, do you (or anyone else reading this) know of any remotely plausible design to extract /useful/ work, such as electricity, when it takes at least 20 kilowatts to a ~30 kg gizmo (and probably higher for both numbers, for these smaller, less efficient designs) to produce each Newton of thrust?
+>>>
 >>> Or, is there another subreddit I can ask this particular question?
->>>

->>>> **u/None** [+3] *
+>>>> **u/None** [+3]  (15 hours later)
 >>>>
 >>>> You just put it on a ring that spins horizontally on a vertical axle and you put a generator on the axle and you are good to go.
+>>>>
 >>>> edit:
+>>>>
 >>>> I figured I might as well explain why this works and at the same time see how feasible such a powerplant might be.
+>>>>
 >>>> Kinetic energy of a moving object is proportional to the mass of the object times the square of the velocity.
 At rest, your hypothetical MiHsC free-energy generator would consume 60 million joules to reach 0.015 m/s of velocity, assuming it's literally the spacecraft you proposed, taped to a stick that's attached to an electric generator.
 That takes exactly one second.
 Anyway, after one second, the MiHsC free-energy generator is carrying 200,000 * 0.015^2 or 45 joules of kinetic energy.
 Shit, pretty lousy return for 60 million joule input!
+>>>>
 >>>> The next second, it would take another 60 million joules to accelerate a further 0.015 m/s, to reach 0.3 m/s.
 It now carries 180 joules.
 That's not twice as much as after one second, but four times!
 The next second, it reaches 0.045 m/s and carries 405 joules, which is 9 times as much as after the first second.
 That's increasing quadratically.
 Meanwhile, the total energy cost has been 60 million, 120 million, and 180 million joules, which is a linear increase.
+>>>>
 >>>> At some point, there's a break-even point, and you can extract (through the electric generator) as much energy as is being added to the system through the reactionless acceleration.
 At this point, you have a perpetual-motion device as you could deactivate the power plant and power the drive by its own acceleration.
 Let it go a little further, and you'll be extracting more energy than is required to run the MiHsC free-energy generator, meaning you can keep it running and make use of the additional energy.
+>>>>
 >>>> My back-of-the-envelope calculations show it would take about a year to spin up to this speed, which is about 15000 m/s, assuming some losses to friction and so on.
 That's Mach 15, so very very fast, but far from relativistic.
 So far, we've only considered the most naive construction: In "reality", you would skip the whole nuclear powerplant issue and just start it spinning with the electric generator, which is also a motor.
 You would also run a power line to the MiHsC free-energy generator, since it's needed anyway in order to run off of its own generated electric power.
 Then the thing could start supplying net power after only a few hours of spin-up, and would not require anything near 60MW to get started.
 Anyway, at this point, the faster it spins, the more extra MW it can produce.
 Larger wheels produce lower G-forces and allow faster speeds and greater output.
 If we're assuming 50% power loss through friction and whatever, a wheel going Mach 16 would generate 6MW and a wheel going Mach 17 generates 12MW, and it just goes up (quadratically) from there.
->>>>

->>>>> **u/DataPacRat** [+1]  *Amateur Immortalist**
+>>>>> **u/DataPacRat** [+1]  *Amateur Immortalist* (19 hours later)
 >>>>>
 >>>>> > on a ring that spins
+>>>>>
 >>>>> Alright, how does this sound to you?
+>>>>>
 >>>>> > 2: Wait, reactionless thrusters... why bother with the pebble-bed reactor, instead of a perpetual motion generator?
 >>>>> >
 >>>>> > 1: Well, about that.